RubyRondina/Portfolio/README.md

 ### [Project 2: Rolling 30-day retention](https://github.com/RubyRondina/SQL_Project_30DayRetention)
 **SQL, BigQuery, Google Sheets**

-A group project in Juno College's Data Analytics Bootcamp where we have to investigate a mobile game company's player retention.
+Investigating a mobile game company’s player retention.
 Of specific interest is counting rolling 30-day retention and expressing it as a fraction of the total playerbase at the time, as well as calculating retention by age group.

 ### [Project 3: Foreign Aid in the New Millenium](https://github.com/RubyRondina/Foreign-Aid)